agilecustoms/terraform-aws-ci-publisher/README.md

 # terraform-aws-ci-publisher
-IAM policy `/ci/publisher` to publish (release) artifacts in AWS: S3, ECR, CodeArtifact This policy is designed to be used in CI pipeline last step when you already built artifacts and want to publish (upload) them.
+IAM policy `/ci/publisher` to publish (release) artifacts in AWS: S3, ECR, CodeArtifact

+This policy is designed to be used in CI pipeline last step when you already built artifacts and want to publish (upload) them

 The policy covers major types of artifact stores in AWS:
 - S3 to store arbitrary binaries, policy allows `s3:PutObject` in specified S3 bucket